alexanderkotsev/INSPIRE_Geoportal/DATA_SIMPLIFICATION_PROPOSAL.md

 ## Proposal

-### Details of the proposal

-Assumptions:

-For the protocol codelist, the INSPIRE Registry already offers a series of external codelist values here: https://inspire.ec.europa.eu/metadata-codelist/ProtocolValue
+1. For the protocol codelist, the INSPIRE Registry already offers a series of external codelist values here: https://inspire.ec.europa.eu/metadata-codelist/ProtocolValue

-Regarding the codelist labels, in the OGC vocabularies they specify a simple label.
+2. Regarding the codelist labels, in the OGC vocabularies they specify a simple label.
 For instance, the preferred label for `http://www.opengis.net/def/serviceType/ogc/wfs` is `wfs`.
 For those OGC protocol cases, we think that we can keep the format `OGC:***`.

 #### View Services